-Eggs are food products that have both been called numerous things ranging from "Amazing little nutrient sacs that are a vital component of any diet" all the way to "Bringer of cardiovascular death".
-While there are many different types of eggs, the most commonly consumed egg is the chicken egg, and the following research refers to this particular species exclusively.
+Eggs are food products that have both been called numerous things ranging from "amazing little nutrient sacs that are a vital component of any diet" all the way to "bringer of cardiovascular death".
+While there are many different types of eggs, the most commonly consumed egg is the chicken egg, and the following research refers to this particular type.
 The information may also apply to other eggs, but this is not ensured.

 The white of the eggs, known as the albumin, contains the majority of the protein within the whole egg and some B-vitamins as well.

-Omega-3 is sometimes added to the diets of some hens to increase the omega-3 fatty acid content of the yolks, which is due to the fatty acid composition of a yolk being variable depending on the diet of the hen.
-The omega-3 fatty acid is usually in the form of ALA (Alpha-linolenic acid), as while the Fish Oil omega-3 fatty acids can be added to the eggs they are also known to sometimes confer a fish-like taste and scent to the eggs (reducing consumer compliance).
+Omega-3 is sometimes added to the diets of hens to increase the omega-3 fatty acid content of the yolks, since the fatty acid composition the yolk tends to depend on the diet of the hen.
+Omega-3 fatty acids given to hens are usually in the form of ALA (Alpha-linolenic acid), although the omega-3 fatty acids EPA and DHA from Fish Oil are also used.
+Eggs from hens with EPA/DHA-enriched diets tend to be associated with a 'fish-like' taste and scent, which tends to make these eggs less popular.

-The omega-3 content of egg yolks can be increased by altering the hen's diet, and the omega-3 can be either ALA or the fish oil omega-3s EPA and DHA depending on what the hen is fed.
-EPA and DHA are seen as more beneficial, but may produce a minor fish-like taste and scent to the eggs
+The omega-3 content of egg yolks can be increased by altering the hen's diet through supplemental omega-3 fats in the form of ALA or the fish oil omega-3s EPA and DHA.
+Since ALA tends to have a low conversion rate to EPA and DHA in adults, eggs enriched with EPA and DHA are seen as more beneficial.
+This may come at a cost, however, producing a minor fish-like taste and scent in eggs with high levels of EPA and DHA.

-It should be noted that dietary cholesterol (a steroid molecule) is wholly different from the lipoproteins, large molecules containing both fatty acids (lipo-) and amino acids (-proteins) that serve as transportation molecules in the body.
+It should be noted that cholesterol (a steroid molecule) is wholly different from the lipoproteins such as LDL and HDL, which are large molecules containing both fatty acids (lipo-) and amino acids (-proteins) that serve as transportation molecules in the body.

 While there may be interaction between dietary cholesterol and serum lipoproteins (since dietary cholesterol is indeed a component of the lipoproteins, among many other things) they are by no means synonymous.

-It is theoretically possible that cholesterol itself can form crystals, and the formation of crystals appears to cause an inflammatory response that may promote atherosclerosis
+It is mechanistically possible that cholesterol can form crystals which can trigger an inflammatory response that may promote atherosclerosis.

-There appears to be no increased risk (stroke and coronary artery disease) in persons consuming 1-6 eggs a week or 'greater than six eggs a week' relative to no egg consumption overall, but there appeared to be an increased risk when looking at diabetics consuming more than six eggs a week and this has been found elsewhere in diabetic persons with a lone egg a week relative to none.
-When there are associations with increased mortality and egg consumption, they are stronger in diabetic patients.
+One observational study found no increased risk of stroke and coronary artery disease in people consuming 1-6 eggs a week or 'greater than six eggs a week' relative to no egg consumption overall, but there appeared to be an increased risk when looking at diabetics consuming more than six eggs a week.
+Similar results were found in another observational study in people with diabetes when comparing consumption of a single egg a week to none.
+In contrast, one study failed to note any connections between egg consumption and cardiovascular disease, but did find associations between increased mortality and egg consumption that were stronger in diabetic patients.

-Hyperlipidemic patients consuming eggs (relative to other dietary sources of cholesterol and fats) do not experience any negative effects associated with eggs, although substituting the eggs (for egg protein with added nutrients) was seen as beneficial.
+A controlled trial of hyperlipidemic patients consuming eggs (relative to other dietary sources of cholesterol and fats) do not experience any negative effects associated with eggs, although substituting the eggs with egg protein containing added nutrients was seen as beneficial.

-Consumption of eggs in the diet, ranging from 'almost never' to 'almost daily', does not appear to be associated with increased risk for developing diabetes although elsewhere a positive association has been noted with the controls in place being education, family history of diabetes, and baseline biomarkers for disease states (such as plasma triglycerides) with one study controlling for total caloric intake, although the magnitude was still highly variable with an OR of 4.36 (95% CI of 1.00-19.00).
+Some observational evidence suggests there may be a correlation between egg consumption and diabetes.
+In one such study, consumption of eggs in the diet, ranging from 'almost never' to 'almost daily', did not appear to be associated with increased risk for developing diabetes, although elsewhere a positive association has been noted, with the controls in place being education, family history of diabetes, and baseline biomarkers for disease states (such as plasma triglycerides).
 Two studies have noted a stronger association in women than in men.

-Despite the aforementioned possible risk associated with high egg consumption in diabetics, it appears that when eggs (two eggs daily) are consumed by obese diabetic persons in conjunction with a weight loss diet over 12 weeks is able to increase HDL cholesterol (relative to low egg control) with no significant difference between groups on LDL or total cholesterol which decreased in both groups equally.
-There were no differences in blood glucose or pressure over time between groups, although the reduction in fasting insulin seen with weight loss was lesser with eggs (6%) relative to low egg control (18%).
+One study where two eggs daily were consumed by obese diabetic people in conjunction with a weight loss diet over 12 weeks found an increase in HDL cholesterol relative to a low egg control with no significant difference between groups on LDL or total cholesterol, which decreased in both groups equally.
+There were no differences in blood glucose or pressure over time between groups, although the reduction in fasting insulin seen with weight loss was lesser with eggs (6%).